Student Contests

 Print Friendly, PDF & Email

-Contests for NC student poets opened on November 1, 2023 and will close on Friday, February 2, 2024.
+Contests for NC student poets will open on November 1, 2024 and will close on Friday, January 31, 2025.

 Each winning student poem will be published in the NC Poetry Society’s annual Pinesong anthology, which features all of the contest winners and their poems.
 For more information about current and past issues of Pinesong, click here.

-3rd Place winners receive $25, an NCPS award certificate, and a free copy of Pinesong.
+All winners and honorable mentions receive an NCPS award certificate and a free copy of Pinesong.

 What are the contest categories?